Need a gift for your CrossFit team buddy, WOD partner, significant other, relation, or random internet person? Here are some ideas.

 This is the way of the future.
 Protein made from crickets, for example, is good for the environment.
 Save the cows!
 Eat more insects!
 Give it a try!
 Or get your friend or special someone to try!

 Why so serious?
 CrossFitters have a reputation for being a stern bunch.
 But it's just that we're a bit driven.
 We take things seriously because we're all about self-improvement.
-That doesn't mean we can't laugh at ourselves after the WOD (but not during it).
+That doesn't mean we can't laugh at ourselves after WODs (but not during them).

 Starting at a very reasonable $50 a month, the box contains 4-6 brand products including “CrossFit-style apparel, gear, accessories, supplement samples, snacks, workout tips, & recipes.”

 If you're looking for a one-off gift to send, just subscribe for a month and cancel.
 No questions asked.
 Take a look at past boxes on the website for some ideas of what to expect.

 A subscription box for the guys (and the girls, of course) worth considering is the stylish Gainz box.
 Promoted as “fitness delivered”, the Gainz box delivers supplements, healthy snacks, apparel, mobility products, gear, among other things.
 The company claims you get 2x the value of the price of the subscription.
 The perfect gift for gym rats.

 Books about CrossFit, nutrition and sport are always a great gift idea.
 Practical and educational (for the most part), a book is a lasting gift.
 Read our guide to the best CrossFit Books and take your pick from the advice of some of the smartest minds in the sport

 Some tips before you make any decisions

 - Having some specific idea of what your intended gift receiver likes and the style of lifting they associate with is important.
 Don't buy CrossFit gear for a powerlifter.
 Books on the topics are always good for some cross-referencing.
 You can't get too much knowledge, right?
 But everything else should be specific.
 Know your market!